+++ Get New Ideas by Email +++

 Of course, this is all a bit hyperbolic.
 Our jobs may instinctively strike us as meaningless when in reality they’re just a bad fit for our preferences and abilities.
 We may have fallen into an intuitive trap that led us to the easy conclusion instead of the right one.
 After all, it’s more convenient to expect a whole profession to change or disappear than adapt ourselves in a bid to escape competition through authenticity.

-But if our job is well and truly killing our souls and doesn’t pass the chmess test, maybe it’s time for a change.
+But if our job is well and truly killing our souls and doesn’t pass the Chmess test, maybe it’s time for a change.
 We’ve done the hard part by realising it.
 Changing a small detail was all it took to turn chess into a game nobody cared about.
 Imagine what we could do with our bullshit job if we changed another small detail in the right direction.